 5 Reasons to Visit Antarctica in March

-1. You are guaranteed great whale encounters - February and March are the best months for whale watching
+1. You're almost guaranteed wonderful wildlife encounters – February and March are the best months for whale watching

 2. The penguin chicks are very curious towards visitors and are often drawn to the colour yellow in particular

-3. It's a popular month for photographers, with the sun now lower in the sky and wonderful sunsets/rises
+3. It's a popular month for photographers, with the sun now lower in the sky and wonderful sunsets and sunrises

-4. March can be a magical time as there are fewer ships around and it feels like you have Antarctica to yourself
+4. March can be a magical time as there are fewer ships around so it feels like you have Antarctica to yourself

 Swoop Says background image